Search Domain Names

 If you run a business then a domain name can be added to your brochures, business cards, billboards, and clothing.
 This makes promoting your business easier as people will know how they can find you and will remember your name.
 Having a good domain name makes you look like an established business and will help you build trust with your customers.
 It helps protect your brand, keeping it safe from poachers or competitors.

 Cheaper Domains offers you a unique domain forwarding option that diverts your name to any address on the Internet.
 Once you have your name established, you can build your website at your own pace.
-If you are looking for a company to host your web site, Cheaper Domains can offer you affordable web hosting / e-mail facilities.
+If you are looking for a company to host your web site, Cheaper Domains can offer you affordable web hosting / email facilities.
 Visit our web hosting section for more information.

 No, once you have registered your domain name with Cheaper Domains it is yours, providing you pay the renewal every period it is due.

-Your domain name may still appear available on some 'Who Is' search databases after you have registered it.
-Please allow 48 hours for your application to filter through all the registrars' systems.
+Your domain name may still appear available on some Who Is search databases after you have registered it.

 .COM.AU